Development of a prototype superconducting radio-frequency cavity for conduction-cooled accelerators: Data Analysis and Discussion

 Besides the field dependence of $R_s$ described by Eq.~(\ref{Eq6}), another possibility was considered multiplying $R_{BCS}(T_m)$ by a factor $\left[1+ \theta \left( \frac{B_p}{B_c} \right)^2 \right]$, where the $B_p^2$-term represents pair-breaking by the rf current, and neglecting the second-order term in the series of $R_{res}(B_p^2)$.
 However, the quality of the fits was poorer and the field dependence of $R_s$ could not be reproduced keeping the same values of $\theta$ and $\gamma$ between cases 2 and 3.
 Adding a fixed thermal boundary resistance term to the cavity thermal resistance, because of the Nb/Cu interface, as an additional fit parameter for cases 2 and 3 did not improve significantly the quality of the fit of the case 3 data.
 This suggests that the main source of the field dependence of $R_s$ at $B_p \ll B_c$ comes from the residual resistance.
 The field dependence of $R_{res}$ at $B_p \ll B_c$ may result from weakly-coupled grain boundaries in Nb$_3$Sn~\cite{Nb3Sn_GB, Nb3Sn_GB2, Nb3Sn_GB3, Nb3Sn_GB4} or trapped vortices~\cite{GB_diss_1, GB_diss_2, GB_diss_3}.

-The analysis of $R_s(B_p)$ data with Eqs. (\ref{Eq3}-\ref{Eq7}) suggests that the quality of the Nb$_3$Sn film degraded after depositing the thick Cu outer layer, given the increase of $\gamma$ by a factor of $\sim7$ between cases 1 and 2.
+The analysis of $R_s(B_p)$ data with Eqs. (\ref{Eq3}-\ref{Eq7}) suggests that the quality of the Nb$_3$Sn film degraded after depositing the thick Cu outer layer, given the increase of $\delta$ by a factor of $\sim7$ between cases 1 and 2.
 Similar results were measured in a 1.5~GHz Cu/Nb/Nb$_3$Sn single-cell cavity~\cite{Ciovati_SUST}.
+The quadratic term provides a much smaller contribution to the observed increase of $R_s$ with increasing rf field.

 The superconducting properties of Nb$_3$Sn are very sensitive to strain~\cite{Godeke_2006, DeMarzi_2013, Ding_2021} and additional stress in the film occurs after depositing the thick Cu outer layer, because of the differential thermal contraction between Cu and the Nb substrate.
 Since the residual stresses in the film after formation on the Nb substrate are unknown, it is difficult to estimate the absolute strain value in the film after deposition of the Cu layer and cool-down to 4~K. If one neglects any initial residual stress, the maximum strain in the film from Fig.~\ref{fig:Cu_mech}(b) can be estimated to be of the order of $0.2\%$.
 Such strain value would result in a $\sim1\%$ decrease of $T_c$, consistent with the results from the cavity rf measurements at low field, and $\sim25\%$ decrease of $J_c$.
 Compositional and morphological changes across grain boundaries in Nb$_3$Sn makes them prime suspects for producing residual rf losses~\cite{Nb3Sn_GB, Gurevich_2017, Junki_Nb3Sn}.
 The additional strain from the cool-down stresses could result in weaker coupling among grain boundaries, producing an upturn of the field dependent residual rf losses.